- September 23

 Hicron as an IT Automotive partner

 Hicron has been working with automotive companies for years.
-We have participated in a number of complex processes for Volvo where we implemented the SAP system taking into account local requirements for a new production unit in Kaluga.
-In addition, we cooperate with one of the Fortune 500 automotive groups, where since 2014 we have been responsible for the development and maintenance of the system.
+We have participated in a number of complex processes for one of the automotive giants where we implemented the SAP system taking into account local requirements for a new production unit.
+We cooperate with one of the Fortune 500 automotive groups, where since 2014 we have been responsible for the development and maintenance of various systems.

 See our case studies for more information about how we work!